- May 12, 2023

 Speaking to Law Enforcement Without Legal Representation

 One of the most common mistakes during drug crime investigations is speaking to law enforcement without legal representation.
 While it may seem like cooperating with the police will help your case, it can often lead to self-incrimination and hurt your chances of a successful defense.
-Instead, exercise your Sixth Amendment right to an attorney and consult a criminal defense lawyer before answering questions or providing statements.
+Instead, exercise your Sixth Amendment right to an attorney and consult a Criminal defense lawyer in Tampa before answering questions or providing statements.

 Consenting to a Search Without a Warrant